A Discrete Proof of The General Jordan-Schoenflies Theorem: Appendix: Basic Concepts of Discrete Manifolds

 \begin{definition} {\bf Simply Connected Surface Definition (a)} \rm $\langle G,U_2\rangle$ is simply connected if any two closed simple paths are homotopic. \end{definition}

 If we use this definition, then we may need an extremely long proof for the Jordan curve theorem.
-The next one is the standard definition which is the special case of above definition .
+The next one is the standard definition, which is a special case of the above definition.

 \begin{definition}[Simply Connected Surface Definition {\bf (b)}] \rm A connected discrete space $\langle G,U_2\rangle$ is simply connected if, for any point $p\in S$, every simple cycle containing $p$ can contract to $p$. \end{definition}